 APIP, actively committed to reconciling environmental preservation and resource efficiency with the development of the sector it represents, recognises the circular economy and sustainability as being two axes of strategic intervention in its activity.

 It’s taking nature into consideration.

-These principles are embodied in various actions, among which the National Pact of the Plastics Industry for Circular Economy and Environmental Sustainability stands out, institutionally supported by APA and DGAE, and of which we highlight the following initiatives, which are presented in more detail below:
+These principles are embodied in various actions, among which the National Pact of the Plastics Industry for Circular Economy and Environmental Sustainability stands out, institutionally supported by APA (Portuguese Environmental Agency) and DGAE (Directorate-General for Economic Activities), and of which we highlight the following initiatives, which are presented in more detail below:

 • Adoption of the MORE Tool - Monitoring Recyclates for Europe